-To measure quality of their child care partners, reliability ratings are determined using the Infant/Toddler Environment Rating Scale (ITERS) for center-based child care, or the Family Day Care Rating Scale (FDCRS) for home-based child care.
-A measurement is considered reliable if a program's score is similar after being given the same test given twice.
-By achieving reliability in the administration of the environmental scales, data provided by each grantee more accurately reflects changes in child care environments over the funding year.
-If EHS grantees meet all the state initiative requirements they can be awarded a \$2,000 incentive award at the end of the sub-grant period.
+To measure quality of their child care partners, reliability ratings are determined using the Infant/Toddler Environment Rating Scale (ITERS) for center-based child care or the Family Child Care Environmental Rating Scale (FCCERS) for home-based child care.
+A measurement is considered reliable if a program's score is similar after being given the same test twice.
+By achieving reliability in the administration of the environmental scales, data provided by each grantee more accurately reflect changes in child care environments over the funding year.